1901 Census of Norfolk

 The original handwritten census pages survive and have been microfilmed.
 Copies of these microfilms were released to the public domain in the early 1990s and today are available in many libraries and archives, and are available on inter-library loan for inspection.

-Many genealogy centre, such as the Norfolk Historical Society have transcribed and indexed subsets of this census and offer their printed transcriptions for sale at modest prices.
+Many genealogy centres, such as the Norfolk Historical Society have transcribed and indexed subsets of this census and offer their printed transcriptions for sale at modest prices.
 (These transcripts typically transcribe only "key" data for those residing in a particular town or township.)

 The Government of Canada has also put the entire 1901 Census online at: Census of Canada, 1901.
 There is no charge to access that web site, so those prepared to do their own transcribing of an un-indexed, handwritten resource, organized only geographically, can have at it whenever they like.